Songonge/Data-Analytics-Projects/All Projects/Credit Scoring/Credit Scoring Report.md

 This project is the first project launched by DataBeez for interested candidates to participate in a technical test as part of their recruitment process for the profile of Data Scientist/Analyst with skills in modeling, development, and data visualization.

 ## Project Description
 The project involves the analysis of credit scoring for the German Credit Data.
-The tasks to be completed are as folllows:
+The tasks to be completed are as follows:
 1. Explore the data to look for the greatest correlations with whether or not credit is granted
 2. Develop a credit scoring prediction model.
 3. Create a Dockerfile for deployment.